-This reddened skin or rash may signal a deeper, more serious infection of the inner layers of skin.
-Once below your skin, the bacteria can spread rapidly throughout your body, entering your lymph nodes and your bloodstream.
-Recurrent episodes of cellulitis may actually damage the lymphatic drainage system and cause chronic swelling of the affected extremity.
+The bacteria that cause cellulitis can spread rapidly, entering lymph nodes and your bloodstream.
+Recurrent episodes of cellulitis may damage the lymphatic drainage system and cause chronic swelling of the affected limb.

 In rare cases, the infection can spread to the deep layer of tissue called the fascial lining.
-Flesh-eating strep, also called necrotizing fasciitis, is an example of a deep-layer infection.
+Flesh-eating strep (necrotizing fasciitis) is an example of a deep-layer infection.
 It represents an extreme emergency.

 You Are ...
 The Campaign for Mayo Clinic

 Mayo Clinic is a not-for-profit organization.
 Make a difference today.